 28. The possibility that increasing penalties may result in increased crime was discovered when the Puritans tried to suppress Quakerism, which was considered to be a crime in Massachusetts in the mid-seventeenth century.
-Despite a prior record of snitching on their neighbors for the most trivial infractions of the law, the residents of Salem allowed Quaker meetings to be held in their midst for more than twenty years without any reports to authorities.
-The penalty of death for offenders was considered too severe.
-See Kai Erikson, Wayward Puritans: A Study in the Sociology of Deviance (John Wiley, 1966).
-A. Mitchell Polinsky and Steven Shavell and James Andreoni have given other reasons for less than maximal penalties to deter offenses.
-Polinsky and Shavell suggest that optimal fines may not be maximal because of risk aversion and the existence of private gains from activities that exceed their social cost.
-See A. Mitchell Polinsky and Steven Shavell, "The Optimal Tradeoff between the Probability and Magnitude of Fines," American Economic Review, vol. 69 (December 1979), pp. 880-91.
-According to Andreoni, fines may be less than maximal because juries' standard of reasonable doubt rises with the level of fines.
-With higher fines, they are less likely to convict.
-See James Andreoni, "Reasonable Doubt and the Optimal Magnitude of Fines: Should the Penalty Fit the Crime?"
-Rand Journal of Economics, vol. 22 (Autumn 1991), pp. 385-95.
+Despite a prior record of snitching on their neighbors for the most trivial infractions of' the law, the residents of Salem allowed Quaker meetings to be held in their midst for more than twenty years without any reports to authorities.
+The penalty of death for offenders was raise its own price.
+See Steven Salop, "Monopolistic Competition with Outside Goods," Bell Journal of Economics, vol. 10 (Spring 1979), pp. 141-56.